alexeysp11/leetcode/README.md

 ```
 Copy the path of `TDM-GCC` compiler.

-5. Set `CC` parameter in env file to the path of gcc.
+5. Set `CC` parameter in env file to the path of `TDM-GCC` compiler.

-It's also possible to use [SWIG compiler](https://github.com/swig/swig) to compile C/C++ code in golang apps, but I haven't test it yet.
+It's also possible to use [SWIG compiler](https://github.com/swig/swig) to compile C/C++ code in golang apps, but I haven't tested it yet.